-- Describe the existing water distribution system serving the project area, including weaknesses in the local water supply distribution systems, such as sites in high elevations; near pressure boundaries; with a one-way flow of water; far from the nearest pressure regulator; far from the nearest trunk main; or that contain a large number of six inch (or smaller) water mains, based on information obtained from DEP. - Describe specific elements of the proposed project that would affect the water distribution system such as proposed grade changes that would require water main replacements, street de-mappings that would require water mains to be cut and capped, or street realignments that would require water mains to be cut and capped. - 3.
-Assess existing water use on the project site. - 4.
-Using Table 13-2, assess the likely water usage on the project site for the future No-Action Scenario (existing water use on the project site + background growth + No-Action projects, such as anticipated water demand from other recent rezonings or large developments within the same affected water distribution system, to identify impacts on water supply and pressure) and describe the effects on the existing distribution system: - a.
-Would the existing system have sufficient capacity for the projected growth associated with the No-Action Scenario? - b.
-Is extra capacity is available and how much?
+• Describe the existing water distribution system serving the project area, including weaknesses in the local water supply distribution systems, such as sites in high elevations; near pressure boundaries; with a one-way flow of water; far from the nearest pressure regulator; far from the nearest trunk main; or that contain a large number of six inch (or smaller) water mains, based on information obcained from DEP.

+- Describe specific elements of the proposed project that would affect the water distribution system such as proposed grade changes that would require water main replacements, street de-mappings that would require water mains to be cut and capped, or street realignments that would require water mains to be relocated. - Assess existing water use on the project site. - Using Table 13-2, assess the likely water usage on the project site for the future No-Action Scenario (existing water use on the project site + background growth + No-Action projects, such as anticipated water demand from other recent rezonings or large developments within the same affected water distribution system, to identify impacts on water supply and pressure) and describe the effects on the existing distribution system:

-- c.
-If over capacity, are measures being taken to ensure the No-Action Scenario can be accommodated? - 5.
-Using Table 13-2, predict the proposed project's daily water demand based on the uses expected in the future With-Action Scenario.
+- $\circ~$ Would the existing system have sufficient capacity for the projected growth associated with the No-Action Scenario? - $\circ~$ Is extra capacity is available and how much? - If over capacity, are measures being taken to ensure the No-Action Scenario can be accommodated? - Using Table 13-2, predict the proposed project's daily water demand based on the uses expected in the future With-Action Scenario.
 Water usage for industries depends on the manufacturing processes involved, and should be documented.
-For less common uses not included in Table 13-2, consult with DEP for appropriate usage rates.
+For less common uses not included in Table 13-2 consult with DEP for appropriate usage rates.
 Water conservation measures to be implemented as part of the proposed project should also be described.
-A separate projection in addition to the above may be performed if flows would be lowered through water conservation or other measures, where a mechanism for implementation exists that would allow for commitment to measures that go beyond City rules and regulations. - 6.
-Assess the effects of the proposed project's incremental demand above the future No-Action Scenario on the system and determine if there would be sufficient capacity to maintain adequate supply and pressure.
+A separate projection imadd you to the above may be performed if flows would be lowered through water conservation or other measures, where a mechanism for implementation exists that would allow for compitment to measures that go beyond City rules and regulations. - Assess the effects of the proposed project's incremental demand above the future No-Action Scenario on the system and determine if there would be sufficient capacity to maintain adequate supply and pressure.
 This analysis, which considers the pipe sizes and grid of the water system to determine water pressure loss, is usually performed by an engineer.
 Where the adequacy of the water supply distribution system is in question, a hydrant flow test may be needed in conjunction with an assessment of the impact on water pressure and supply.
-The lead agency may contact DEP's Bureau of Environmental Planning and Analysis for general assistance.
-The engineer's assessment to determine the adequacy of the water supply distribution system should be forwarded to DEP for review.
+The lead agency may contact DEP's BEPA for general assistance.
+The engineer's assessment is observing the adequacy of the water supply distribution system should be forwarded to DEP for review.

-Rates for Use in Impact Assessment
+Rates for Use in Impa

-Use Rate (Gallons Per Day)
+Use Rate (Gallons Per Day

 Residential 100 gpd/person

-Retail Stores
+Retail tores

-Domestic 0.24 gpd/sf
+$\Delta \nabla$ Denestic 0.24 gpd/sf

 Air Conditioning 0.17 gpd/sf

 Commercial/Office

-Domestic 0.10 gpd/sf
+$\mathbf{V}$ Domestic 0.10 gpd/sf

 Air Conditioning 0.17 gpd/sf

 Hotel

 Domestic 120 gpd/rm/occupant

 Air Conditioning 0.17 gpd/sf

 Schools (day)

 Domestic 10 gpd/seat

 Air Conditioning 0.17 gpd/sf

-Note: These rates are for n fixtures, as required b ew uses incorporating low-flow

-321.2 Ground Water Input
+321.1.
+Ground Water Input